REELICIT/reqbrain/README.md

 ## NOTE:
 - Loading and using models require a GPU with minimum of 32GB GPU memory to load the model!
-- ReqBrain.
-Our trained models are quite large, each around 35 GB in size.
+- Our trained models are quite large, each around 35 GB in size.
 To make accessing these models as easy as possible, we've hosted all five of them on the ReqBrain project's [Hugging Face](https://huggingface.co/REELICIT) page.
 This allows for seamless downloading and integration into Hugging Face echo system and our scripts provided here.